paulstaff/ps-toolkit/ps-modal/readme.md

 ### Modal Functions

-- `ps-modal.getStandardOptions()` - returns an `options` object with the default standard values
+- `psModal.getStandardOptions()` - returns an `options` object with the default standard values
-- `ps-modal.open(options, callback)` - function to open a new modal window
+- `psModal.open(options, callback)` - function to open a new modal window
-- `ps-modal.update(options, callback)` - function to update an existing modal window
+- `psModal.update(options, callback)` - function to update an existing modal window
-- `ps-modal.close()` - function to close the modal window
+- `psModal.close()` - function to close the modal window

 ### Editing Your Modal Window